 - iPad malfunctions or technical issues are not acceptable reasons for failing to complete an assignment.
 Spare iPads will be available for sign out in the Technology Office should their be an issue.
 N.B.
 Spare iPads will not be issued to students who forget their iPad at home or who have low battery.

-- Students should backup their iPad to iTunes or iCloud on a regular basis.
-Assistance with configuring iPad backups will be provided by the Technology Office.
+- Students should backup individual apps (i.e. Notability) to iCloud on a regular basis.
+Assistance with configuring iPad app backups will be provided by the Technology Office.

 - The iPads purchased for the program contain a considerable amount of available storage space.
 That being said, academic content should always take precedence over any personal files or apps.